Logiqx/gps-wizard/docs/formats/gpx.md

 ### Latitude and Longitude

-It is worth noting that GPX files will sometimes include as many as [30 decimal places](https://towardsdatascience.com/parsing-fitness-tracker-data-with-python-a59e7dc17418) for longitude and latitude.
-This is simply an artifact of the floating point arithmetic used by the code generating the GPX file.
+It is worth noting that GPX files will sometimes include as many as [29 or 30 decimal places](https://towardsdatascience.com/parsing-fitness-tracker-data-with-python-a59e7dc17418) for longitude and latitude.
+This is simply an artifact of the floating point arithmetic used by Garmin Connect, whilst generating the GPX file.

 GPS / GNSS chips typically output the equivalent of 7 decimal places.
 For example, SiRF and ublox binary formats both provide latitude and longitude with exactly 7 decimal places.